-The manner in which salvage services are currently provided and charged lacks transparency, consistency and justification.
-A regulated flat salvage charge of \$39.50 (GST Inc) per hour should apply from the time the tow truck arrives at the accident scene.
+The manner in which salvage services are currently provided and charged lacks transparency, consistency and justification, and should be regulated under the Accident Towing Services Act 2007.

+REVIEW OF ACCIDENT TOWING AND STORAGE FEES For simple salvage operations:
-When salvage is required after hours (ie. 5pm to 8am on Monday to Friday, 5pm Friday to 8am Monday and midnight to midnight on public holidays) a fee of \$51.70 (inc. GST) should apply.
-These charges should be applied as a flat fee for the first hour of any salvage work undertaken and proportional for time beyond the first hour.

-The same hourly rates should be applied where an assistant is required.
-For an additional tow truck (including the driver) used in salvage operations, the rate applicable for the first tow truck (ie. the base fee) should apply.
+- a regulated flat salvage charge of \$60 per hour (including GST) should apply from the commencement of the salvage operation and not from the time at which the tow truck operator arrives at the scene. - a 20 per cent surcharge should apply when salvage is required after hours (i.e. 5pm to 8am on Monday to Friday, 5pm Friday to 8am Monday and midnight to midnight on public holidays). - these charges should be applied as a flat fee for the first hour of any salvage work undertaken and proportional for time beyond the first hour. - the same hourly rates should be applied where an assistant is required.
+For an additional tow truck (including the driver) used in salvage operations, the rate applicable for the first tow truck (i.e. the base fee) should apply.

+For more complex salvage operations, the charges levied by tow truck operators should be 'fair and reasonable'.

-To ensure that salvage is only charged when appropriate, a requirement should be introduced to photograph the vehicle prior to salvage and standard invoicing requirements that describe the services performed, including any salvage work.
-This will enhance transparency and also provide insurers with the necessary documentation to assess whether the charges were justified.
+To ensure that salvage is only charged when appropriate, a requirement should be introduced such that where salvage is required and is charged, towing operators should take a minimum of two photographs of the salvage operation undertaken and the invoice should include a detailed description of the work undertaken.
+This will enhance transparency and also provide vehicle owners and insurers with the necessary documentation to assess whether the charges were justified.